Nutritionist and Dietitian

 Texas Women’s University (TWU)

 The Nutrition and Food Sciences department offers a 130-credit bachelor of science in nutrition (dietetics).
-This hybrid program is accredited by ACEND and provides some online course options in addition to courses at TWU’s Denton campus.
-With small class sizes, courses are taught by knowledgeable and supportive faculty and designed to prepare students for RDN career pathways.
+This hybrid program provides some online course options in addition to courses at TWU’s Denton campus.
+With small class sizes, courses are taught by knowledgeable and supportive faculty and designed to prepare students for supervised internships and graduate degrees to complete their RDN career pathways.

 - Location: Denton, TX